Stochastic Inflation with Interacting Noises: Summary and Discussions

 Beginning with a LO analysis in a general single field model, we demonstrated that in the absence of stochastic noise, the expected number of $e$-folds aligns with the classical predictions of the background Klein-Gordon solution.
 Extending to NLO, we incorporated the effects of stochastic noise sourced by quantum fluctuations of the inflaton field.
 This {again} allowed us to derive correction to the variance of $\mathcal{N}$, which is directly tied to the power spectrum of curvature perturbations.
 We demonstrated that $\delta\mathcal{N}^2$ receives contributions from phase-space noise terms, with each term being proportional to derivatives of the classical number of e-folds with respect to the field variables.
 By evaluating the NLO corrections, we demonstrated in Eq. \eqref{dnvariance} that the stochastic formalism reproduces the known classical $\delta N$ formula for power spectrum, validating its robustness.
 However, to employ the stochastic $\delta N$ formalism in these setups, one needs the modified amplitude of the noise $\tilde f(0)$ as an input quantity.
 This is calculated using the QFT in-in formalism in which the loop corrections in the power spectrum is mapped to the amplitude of the noise.
 More specifically, we have shown that the amplitude of the noise is modified to $\frac{H}{2 \pi} \Big(1+ \frac{ \Delta {\cal P}_{\cal R} }{ {\cal P}^{{(0)}}_{{\cal R} } }\Big)^{\frac{1}{2}}$ in which $ \frac{\Delta {\cal P}_{\cal R} }{ {\cal P}^{{(0)}}_{{\cal R} } }$ is the fractional one-loop correction in power spectrum.

 As a concrete example, we studied a three-phase model of inflation, comprising two SR phases separated by a USR regime.
 As the theory has non-trivial interactions in the USR phase, the amplitude of the noise is modified compared to the free theory with the corrections in the amplitude of the noise being related to the loop correction in power spectrum.
 The one-loop correction in power spectrum is previously calculated using in-in formalism within EFT approach which enables us to calculate the correction in the amplitude of the noise as given in Eq. (\ref{noise-USR}).
-It is shown that the amplitude of the noise is exponentially sensitive to the duration of the USR phase $\Delta N$ with non-trivial dependence to the sharpness parameter $h$ as well.
+It is shown that the amplitude of the noise is exponentially sensitive to the duration of the USR phase $\Delta N$ with non-trivial dependence to the sharpness parameter $h$ as well. {Having said this, we comment that our stochastic formalism can not shed further light on the current debate on whether or not the small scale loop corrections can affect the large scale modes as advocated in \cite{Kristiano:2022maq}.
+The reason is that the stochastic formalism is an effective approach and in our study we have employed the results from the QFT in-in analysis such as in \cite{Firouzjahi:2023aum} to calculate the corrections in the initial amplitude of the noise.
+In this view, the results from our stochastic formalism are parallel with the results of \cite{Firouzjahi:2023aum} and can not be viewed as an independent insight in the current debate about the loop corrections on PBHs formation as raised in \cite{Kristiano:2022maq}. }

 We have rewritten the Langevin and the adjoint Fokker-Planck equations with the effects of the quantum correction in the amplitude of the noise taken into account.
 In the presence of large quantum corrections, the diffusion terms can become large which in turn can have important implications in PDF and the statistics of rare events such as the PBHs formation and in the studies of the first boundary crossings.
 Therefore, our study provides not only a theoretical consistency but also a framework for computing cosmological observables in regimes where perturbative expansion in field space is subtle.